 Working Families Credit, s.
-71.07 (5m) \$100,000 -- --- -----------
+71.07(5m) \$100,000

 The working families credit equals a taxpayer's net tax liability, defined as gross tax less the itemized deductions, armed forces member, school property tax, and historic rehabilitation credits, when income is less than \$18,000 for married couples filing jointly and \$9,000 for other tax filers.
 Essentially, the credit eliminates tax liability when income is below these ceilings.
 The credit is phased out over the next \$1,000 of income above these ceilings.
-The credit is allowed for persons who are claimed as a dependent on another filer's tax return.
+The credit is limited to full-year residents and no credit is allowed for persons who are claimed as a dependent on another filer's tax return.
 It is nonrefundable.